 Our goal at Peace and Conflict Studies is to prepare students with the intellectual foundation and practical skills to be successful in school and in a career.

-Through this inter-disciplinary program at UMass Lowell, undergraduate and graduate students explore the causes of violence, methods to resolve violence, and practices to build peace.
-We combine theoretical and experiential education to prepare students for success in graduate school and their careers.
+Through this interdisciplinary program at UMass Lowell, undergraduate and graduate students explore methods for promoting social justice, participating in advocacy work, causes of conflict and violence, approaches to resolve conflicts and violence, and practices to transform conflict and build peace.
+We combine theoretical and experiential education to prepare students for success in school or their careers.

 Undergraduate students can major or minor in Peace and Conflict Studies.
-UMass Lowell juniors and seniors can apply for the Accelerated BA to MA, which makes it possible to earn both degrees in 5 years.
-Graduate Students can earn a Graduate Certificate or Master of Arts in Peace and Conflict Studies.
+UMass Lowell juniors and seniors can apply for the Accelerated BA to MA, which makes it possible to earn both degrees in five years.
+Graduate students can earn a Graduate Certificate or Master of Arts in Peace and Conflict Studies.